dydeepak97/postman-task/README.md

 Video Result can be sorted based on name or publish date in ascending or descending order.

+Maximum result items in a search can be set to 5, 10, 25, 50.

 Used AngularJS(1.x) for client-side app.

 App is run on node.js server to prevent 403 and CORS error.